upiq/uu.task/README.rst

 uu.task: UPIQ Task Management Add-on for Plone
 ==============================================

-This repository serves as a place for development of a task managment add-on.
+This repository serves as a location for development of the ``uu.task`` task management add-on for Plone.

 Introduction
 ------------